-12 Now if Christ is being proclaimed as having been raised from among the dead, how can some among you say that there is no resurrection of the dead?
+12 Now since Christ is being proclaimed as having been raised from among the dead, how can some among you say that there is no resurrection of the dead?
 13 If there is no resurrection of the dead, not even Christ has been raised.
 14 And if Christ has not been raised, then our preaching is empty, and so is your faith!
 15 Further, we are even discovered to be false witnesses of God, because we have testified about God that He raised the Christ, whom He did not raise, if in fact the dead are not raised.
-16 For if no dead are raised, neither has Christ been raised.
-17 And if Christ has not been raised, your faith is useless; you are still in your sins.
-18 Then those also who have fallen asleep in Christ are lost.
-19 If it is only for this life that we have hoped in Christ, we are of all men most pitiable.8
+16 For if no